yortch/openshiftv3-rhoar-workshop/Lab-5-Vertx_Insult_Service.md

 #### Add the route

-We will add the following route on line 22 just after the existing route for "/api/greeting":
+We will add the following route just after the existing route for "/api/greeting":

 ```java